-The Subject Lands are zoned "OS2 Open Space Park Zone" by Zoning By-law 1-88 and subject to site-specific Exception 9(1148), as shown on Attachment 1, which permits open space and golf course uses.
+The Subject Lands are zoned "A Agricultural Zone" and "OS1 Open Space Conservation Zone" by Zoning By-law 1-88, as shown on Attachment 2, which permits open space and agricultural uses.

 Should the Application be approved, a future Zoning By-law Amendment application is required to implement the corresponding zone categories of Zoning By-law 1-88, together with any site-specific zoning exceptions, to permit the land use to facilitate the Development Concept.